YusukeWakayamaUTokyo/ECPeffect/README.md

 Until you put a "q" to the entry field, this program won't end.

+The style of inputting 1 period of measurement is different from ECP_almost_pristine.py.
+The former one requires half of a period, but this file needs hole period.
+(Just a matter of length of string in the input() function, you can change this if you want)

 The default measurement interval was elongated from 0.4 to 0.5 [s] to be devisible any integer second.

 ### modules (python) needed in ECP_csv.py